Children 14 and under

 Check-in & required documents

-You're required to fill out the Unaccompanied Minor Request for Carriage form at the airport ticket counter on the day of departure.
+You'll need to fill out the Unaccompanied Minor Request for Carriage form at the airport ticket counter on the day of departure.
 The form must remain with the child during the flight.

 Is your child traveling internationally?